jjrohrer/EtBreakfast/README.md

 # ET_Breakfast
+This is here for historical refence only 12/2023.

 An opinionated framework with a goal of rapidly creating a minimally lovable product.

 Version: Pre-Alpha - not suitable for human eyes.